August 21st, 2019 – Our 181st meeting. We continue our fifteenth year!

-The next meeting of the Clarksville (TN) Civil War Roundtable will be on Wednesday, September 19th at the Bone & Joint Center, 980 Professional Park Drive, right across the street from Tennova Hospital.
+The next meeting of the Clarksville (TN) Civil War Roundtable will be on Wednesday, August 21st at the Bone & Joint Center, 980 Professional Park Drive, right across the street from Tennova Hospital.
 This is just off Dunlop Lane and Holiday Drive and only a few minutes east of Governor’s Square mall.
 The meeting begins at 7:00 pm and is always open to the public.
 Members please bring a friend or two – new recruits are always welcomed.

 Last Month’s Speaker

-November 2018 – Dr. David Gregg, pastor, historian – “John Bell Hood In Muscle Shoals, Alabama, 1864”
+October 2019 – Dr. David Gregg, pastor, historian – “John Bell Hood in Muscle Shoals, Alabama, 1864”

 Some of our speakers are authors and bring books to sell at our meetings.
 Please support them by buying their books.

-IMPORTANT – MEMBERS AND DUES: – DUES ARE DUE AT THE JULY 2018 MEETING.
+IMPORTANT – MEMBERS AND DUES: – DUES ARE DUE AT THE JULY 2019 MEETING.
 WHEN YOU ARE CURRENT YOU WILL GET A NEW CWRT MEMBERSHIP CARD FOR THE NEXT FISCAL YEAR.
 Thanks to all of you, the Clarksville CWRT continues to grow.
 We would love to have you join us!
 If you have friends interested in the Civil War, please bring them along.
 July is our fiscal year when dues for the current campaign were due.
 If you haven’t paid your dues for this season yet please do so.
 Our dues help us get great speakers and for historical preservation.
 Annual dues are as follows: